Does your site need backlinks? You're in the right place.

 If your website/domain has been around for a while, chances are there are some pages out there that mention your brand, but don't have a solid link back to your site.
 To find the sites and pages talking about your brand, you can Ego-Surf (googling your own name or brand), or use a mentions-scraper like Mention or BrandWatch.
 Once you find unlinked mentions of your brand, you can then contact the owners of those sites to ask for a backlink to go with the mention.

-This same technique also works with 'lost' backlinks were deleted, removed, or unpublished.
+This same technique also works with 'lost' backlinks were accidentally deleted, removed, or unpublished.
 If you lose a high quality backlink, don't be afraid to reach out to the webmaster or owner of the site and ask them to republish the link.
 You never know, you might even make a new friend in the process.

-7. B2B content writers
+7. Be a source for B2B content writers

 Like journalists, B2B content writers constantly need sources, quotes, or industry-specific information on a variety of topics.
 Sign up with sites like Help A B2B Writer and become a source in your field of expertise